psycopg/psycopg2/doc/src/usage.rst

 `~cursor.fetchmany()` methods.

 Named cursors are also :ref:`iterable <cursor-iterable>` like regular cursors.
-Notice however that before Psycopg 2.4 iteration was performed fetching one record at time from the backend, resulting in a large overhead.
-The attribute `~cursor.itersize` now controls how many records are now fetched at time during the iteration: the default value of 2000 allows to fetch about 100KB per roundtrip assuming records of 10-20 columns of mixed number and strings;
+Note however that before Psycopg 2.4 iteration was performed fetching one record at time from the backend, resulting in a large overhead.
+The attribute `~cursor.itersize` now controls how many records are fetched at time during the iteration: the default value of 2000 allows to fetch about 100KB per roundtrip assuming records of 10-20 columns of mixed number and strings;
 you may decrease this value if you are dealing with huge records.